z3l4w5/tintin-space/content/docs/part1/chapter6/3/_index.md

 **CODE CHECKPOINT**	https://chapter-06-17.hugoinaction.com, and source code: https://github.com/hugoinaction/hugoinaction/tree/chapter-06-17.
 {{< /hint >}}

 To get a slice (array) of all files matching a glob pattern, we can use resources.Match.
-This way we can develop independent files and supply a merged version in produc- tion.
+This way we can develop independent files and supply a merged version in production.
 Note that additional.css provides a subtle change in the design on the website’s header, which we can use to verify the loading of this file.

 {{< hint info >}}
 **Exercise 6.4**